sphinx-doc/sphinx/doc/tutorial/narrative-documentation.rst

    Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.

-Notice a trick here: the ``install`` part specifies how the link will look like (we want it to be a specific word, so the sentence makes sense), whereas the ``<installation>`` part refers to the actual label we want to add a cross-reference to.
+Notice a trick here: the ``install`` part specifies what the link will look like (we want it to be a specific word, so the sentence makes sense), whereas the ``<installation>`` part refers to the actual label we want to add a cross-reference to.
 If you do not include an explicit title, hence using